Thinking of going to Argentina? Read on for some top tips for planning your perfect trip, including a tested itinerary and costs.

 This is an important consideration.
 Buenos Aires is ideal in autumn (March-May) and spring (Sept-Nov) when temperatures are not so oppressive.

-Patagonia and the southern Andes are best visited in summer (Dec – March) when days are longer and warmer.
-Iguazú Falls are a year-round destination but can be steaming in high summer (Dec – Feb).
+Patagonia and the southern Andes are best visited in summer (Dec-March) when days are longer and warmer.
+Iguazú Falls is a year-round destination but can be steaming in high summer (Dec – Feb).
 Winter (June-Aug) is the best time to visit the Northwest.

 When & where did I go?